 These can cause problems when:

-What this usually means: The site may be harder to maintain than it appears, especially if it was built without long-term planning.
-If your theme or page builder lags behind WordPress core updates, you may see styling issues, broken templates, or missing layout elements highlighting the importance of keeping themes compatible and up to date.
+What this usually means is that the site may be harder to maintain than it appears, especially if it was built without long-term planning.
+If your theme or page builder lags behind WordPress core updates, you may see styling issues, broken templates, or missing layout elements, highlighting the importance of keeping themes compatible and up to date.

 6. Security Problems or Hidden Damage